 The locally strong Base Quaternary reflector in the HFC area associated with uplift and subsequent widespread glacial erosion generates significant amplitude discrepancies in the SRME model.
 Deterioration of primary energy in the prospective underlying Triassic-Permian sequence is inevitable with 2-D adaptive subtraction methods.
-SMELT provides a very effective, de-aliased and cost-efficient alternative to stacking the near offsets with good preservation of primary amplitudes.
+SMELT provides a very effective, de-aliased and cost-efficient alternative to stacking the near offsets with good preservation of primary amplitudes in this region of the south-western Barents Sea.